Aftaputra/Microscope-OF/src/openflexure_microscope_server/things/camera/tuning_files/vc4/README.md

 "reference_slope": 3.67
 ```

 These can be optimised using the methods in the camera tuning tool shipped with libcamera.
 Though most of the camera tuning tool methods make assumptions that are invalid for a microscope.
-As such any tuning would further consideration.
+As such any tuning would need further consideration.

 ### rpi.geq - Green Equalisation

 #### The problems with green equalisation

 This tried to calculate whether adjacent grren pixels should be equal.
-This interacts very porly with the chief ray angle compesation when using the camera.
+This interacts very porly with the chief ray angle compensation when using the camera.
 The imx219 has a lenslet array:

 ![](../../../../../../docs/images/ChiefRayAngle.png)